Frequently Asked Questions

 • The program is acknowledged on a University of British Columbia (UBC) transcript

 One of the primary strengths of our program is the opportunities it provides for residents to work in and experience the variety of hospital environments in our region.
-From internal medicine at St. Paul's Hospital to cardiology at Royal Columbian Hospital to pediatrics at BC Children's Hospital, our residents have the opportunity to experience diverse and robust learning opportunities, all within the friendly confines of a program that keeps residents connected to each other, their mentors, and their Program Coordinators.
 Our residents spend the majority of their time at our major teaching sites, with additional time at other sites, depending on scheduling nuances and electives chosen.
+Residents are matched to a hospital pod site upon admission into the program and will do the majority of their rotations at their pod site.
+Our residents have the opportunity to experience diverse and robust learning opportunities, all within the friendly confines of a program that keeps residents connected to each other, their mentors, and their Program Coordinators.

 Shortly after matching to our program (i.e.: in mid-January), incoming residents are asked to provide their rank-order preference list of elective rotations.
 The list of available electives and their availability vary from year to year.
 The Program Coordinator then works to accommodate the preferences of each resident.
 Rotation schedules are made available to the residents one to two months before the start of their programs in June.